-Then we investigate the ALP production in association with the charm quark pair in Higgs boson decay.
-The differential decay with of the $h\to c\bar{c} a$ process where $a$ denotes ALP can be obtained as follows
+We then evaluate the ALP production in association with the charm quark pair in the Higgs boson decay.
+The differential decay width of the $h\to c\bar{c} a$ process where $a$ denotes the ALP can be obtained as follows

-where ${\cal L}ips_3$ is Lorentz invariant phase space of the final three particles.
+where ${\cal L}ips_3$ is the Lorentz invariant phase space of the final three particles.
 The matrix element square can be expressed as follows